Getting Things Done Strategically

 The truth is, I really don't get it all done.
 I prioritize what I want to do with my time and let other things that are less important go.
 That is where goal setting comes in.
-I have to know my destination before I begin the daily journey, otherwise I simply wander around in the land of busy and never really accomplishing anything.
+I have to know my destination before I begin the daily journey, otherwise, I simply wander around in the land of busyness and never really accomplish anything.

 I found that goals are a necessity for knowing what I am going to do in the future.
 I have long-term goals that reach five years into the future.
 I have medium annual goals as well as short-term quarterly, weekly and daily goals.

 My daily goals are stepping stones to bigger goals.
 I have learned that I can meet my daily writing goals.
 I don't need to procrastinate.
 I can focus on things that are productive.
 I can avoid spending too much time on social media sites.
 I can be choosy about what television shows I watch.
 I can read books simply for pleasure if I limit my reading to certain times and I can allot specific times to work on finishing my next novel.